-In connection with his appointment as the Company's executive vice president and chief financial officer, Mr. Mihalik's annual salary will be increased to \$600,000.
-Mr. Mihalik's target bonus under the Sempra Energy Annual Incentive Plan will be increased to 80% of his annual salary, with his annual bonus opportunity generally ranging from 0% of his target bonus for performance at the threshold level to 200% of his target bonus for performance at the maximum level.
-An incremental award under the Sempra Energy 2013 Long-Term Incentive Plan of restricted stock units (including dividend equivalent rights) with a grant date value of \$414,000 was granted to Mr. Mihalik with an effective grant date of May 1, 2018.
+In connection with his appointment as the Company's chief executive officer, Mr. Martin's annual salary will be increased to \$1,100,000.
+Mr. Martin's target bonus will be increased to 115% of his annual salary, with his annual bonus opportunity generally ranging from 0% of his target bonus for performance at the threshold level to 200% of his target bonus for performance at the maximum level.
+An incremental award under the Sempra Energy 2013 Long-Term Incentive Plan of restricted stock units (including dividend equivalent rights) with a grant date value of \$2,700,000 was granted to Mr. Martin with an effective grant date of May 1, 2018.
 These units vest over two years with 50% of the units vesting on the first anniversary of the date of grant and the remainder vesting on the second anniversary of the date of grant.
-Mr. Mihalik's current target for future annual long-term incentive awards will be increased to 210% of his annual salary.
-The Compensation Committee of the Board (the "Compensation Committee") also approved the amendment and restatement of Mr. Mihalik's severance pay agreement, as described below under the heading "Chief Financial Officer and Chief Accounting Officer Severance Pay Agreements."
-The compensation-related changes (including the amended and restated severance pay agreement) described above are all effective May 1, 2018.
+Mr. Martin's current target for future annual long-term incentive awards will be increased to 425% of his annual salary.
+The Compensation Committee also approved the amendment and restatement of Mr. Martin's severance pay agreement, as described below under the heading "President and Chief Executive Officer Severance Pay Agreements."
+The compensation-related changes described above are all effective May 1, 2018.